I Want Fries With That! 5 Great Diners for Kids and Families in New Jersey

 Locals know that it’s better to hit up this Hudson County favorite for dinner instead of battling the Sunday morning crowds.
 Pancakes rule the roost and you’ll find two whole menu pages dedicated to inventive (and kid-friendly) combos like PB&J and Chocolate & Peanut Butter.
 Brownstone is also known for its pancake wraps, which are so ridiculously huge, you just might want to share the “Country Breakfast Wrap,” which consists of a hotcake stuffed with scrambled eggs, sausage and potatoes.
 Although people get pretty jazzed about the ‘round the clock breakfast here, it would be a mistake not to try other menu items – the Greek platter is superb and overflowing with grape leaves, squares of tangy feta and super thick Tzatziki sauce.
 Desserts are rumored to be pretty good too, but most customers say they just don’t have the room!
-The family-run Brownstone Diner has been in business for 30 years and definitely has that warm, everybody’s welcome type of feeling – a great place to bring the kids or out of town guests when you’re too tired to cook.
+The family-run Brownstone Diner has been in business for over 30 years and definitely has that warm, everybody’s welcome type of feeling – a great place to bring the kids or out of town guests when you’re too tired to cook.
 Please call 201-433-0471 for more information.

 Oakland Diner (Oakland, NJ)